ItsTalha0/appPro/README.md

-This system comprised of different processes is used to send data over network.
+--Actuall Readme of the project For the changes made please refer the end of the document.-- This system comprised of different processes is used to send data over network.
 System consists 8 different user processes and a database.
 Processing of data occurs inside database and user processes are used for sending and receiving data over network.